harvester/docs/docs/advanced/settings.md

 _Available as of v1.3.0_

-This setting allows you to define the number of minutes Harvester waits before deleting a support bundle that has been packaged but not downloaded.
+This setting allows you to define the number of minutes Harvester waits before deleting a support bundle that has been packaged but not downloaded (either deliberately or unsuccessfully) or retained.
 The minimum value is `30`.

 Default: `30`